brown-ccv/social-norms-trees/examples/README.md

 ``` "in_behavior_bank": true```

-If this attribute is not included or "in_behavior_bank": false, then this behavior will not be one of the options displayed when the participant is prompted to choose a behavior to add to the behavior tree.
+If this attribute is not included or `"in_behavior_bank": false`, then this behavior will not be one of the options displayed when the participant is prompted to choose a behavior to add to the behavior tree.

+#### interruptions
+TBD